This country-specific Q&A provides an overview to intellectual property law in India.

-However, an application for restoration can be filed by the applicant within one year from the date on which the design ceased to have effect along with a statement setting out the circumstances which led to the failure to pay the renewal fee.
+However, an application for restoration, along with the relevant fee can be filed by the applicant within one year from the date on which the design ceased to have effect along with a statement setting out the circumstances which led to the failure to pay the renewal fee.
 The restoration of such design is discretionary to the Controller.

 Once a domain expires, it enters "Renewal Grace Period (RGP)" which varies from 30 days to 45 days based on domain extension and registrar.
 During the grace period the domain owner can renew their domain names at any time at their regular price without penalty (if not auctioned).
 However, one can not transfer the domain name to other registrar, unless it is renewed first.
 At the end of Renewal Grace Period, domain name is deleted by registrar and it enters the "Redemption Period" of 30 days.
 During the redemption period, the domain owner can redeem their domain name by paying redemption fee in addition to the cost of one year domain renewal.
 Redemption fee varies for each domain extension.
 60 days after expiration (assuming RGP of 30 days), the redemption period ends.
 The domain name will be placed in a "Pending Delete" status at the registry for upto 5 days.
 During this time, it is not possible to redeem, recover or renew the domain name.
 The only way to get the domain back is to wait until, domain name is dropped by the registry and made available for registration.
 After the 5 day pending delete period, the domain name will be deleted from registry.
 At this point, the domain will be available to general public for registration on first come first serve basis.

 What are the requirements to assign ownership of each of the intellectual property rights described above?